nklagge/klaggenet/content/post/2011 03 06 The Great Stagnation How America Ate All The LowHanging Fruit of Modern History Got Sick and Will Eventually Feel Better.md

 ---
 date: 2011-03-06
 meta: true
-title: "The Great Stagnation: How America Ate All The Low-Hanging Fruit of Modern History, Got Sick, and Will (Eventually) Feel Better"
+title: "<em>The Great Stagnation: How America Ate All The Low-Hanging Fruit of Modern History, Got Sick, and Will (Eventually) Feel Better</em>"
+subtitle: "Tyler Cowen"
 toc: false
 categories:
 - Tyler Cowen